 While restaurant owners spend a lot of time thinking about equipment purchases, the maintenance needs of that equipment are often an afterthought — until something breaks, that is.
-If you’ve been neglecting routine equipment maintenance, it may be only a matter of time before this oversight catches up with you.
-Read on for a roundup of three reasons why prioritizing commercial kitchen equipment maintenance is a smart restaurant management practice.
+If you’ve been neglecting routine restaurant kitchen maintenance, it may be only a matter of time before this oversight catches up with you.
+Read on for a roundup of three commercial kitchen equipment maintenance tips.

-Attending to scheduled cleaning and preventative maintenance is one of the simplest ways to make sure your commercial kitchen equipment is performing at optimal capacity.
+One of the simplest ways to support commercial kitchen equipment maintenance?
+Attend to scheduled cleaning and preventative maintenance.
 From productivity to efficiency to utility consumption, clean, well-maintained equipment functions at its very best.

 When a piece of mission-critical restaurant equipment breaks down, your kitchen comes to a grinding halt.
 Explains Foodservice Equipment & Supplies magazine, “Scheduling regular checkups on a monthly, quarterly, or yearly basis, helps prevent foodservice operators from placing those frantic phone calls to their service agents saying ‘my-refrigerator went down and customer service starts now’ or ‘I walked in this morning to find my cooler down and all the food spoiled.’”

-In other words, the shift from “routine maintenance” to “emergency repair” can be detrimental to your bottom line across everything from loss of customer loyalty to after-hours service calls.
+In other words, the shift from routine maintenance of kitchen equipment to emergency repair can be detrimental to your bottom line across everything from loss of customer loyalty to after-hours service calls to food spoilage.

-Still not convinced that preventative maintenance is necessary?
+Still not convinced of the importance of maintaining kitchen equipment?
 Think of it this way: You don’t put off or ignore maintenance on your car, so why would you take a different approach when it comes to protecting your kitchen equipment?
 Implementing a proactive preventative maintenance plan for your kitchen equipment can help minimize stress and maximize your investment over the long run.